laminas/laminas-test/doc/book/laminas.test.phpunit.md

 As noted in the previous example, all MVC test cases should extend AbstractHttpControllerTestCase.
-This class in turn extends `PHPUnit_Framework_TestCase`, and gives you all the structure and assertions you'd expect from PHPUnit -- as well as some scaffolding and assertions specific to Zend Framework's MVC implementation.
+This class in turn extends `PHPUnit_Framework_TestCase`, and gives you all the structure and assertions you'd expect from PHPUnit -- as well as some scaffolding and assertions specific to Laminas Framework's MVC implementation.

 In order to test your MVC application, you will need to setup the application config.
 Use simply the